dokempf/UseLatexMk/README.md

 * The generation procedure is more robust, because it relies on an upstream tool with a wider userbase.
-* Additional (sophisticated) build logic can be provided to latexmkrc through configuration files.
+* Additional (sophisticated) build logic can be provided to latexmkrc through configuration files without touching the CMake code.
 Note, you need to do this to build non-PDF documents.

 **Please note the following security restriction**: